kcjengr/qtpyvcp/docs/source/installation.rst

     you can get around this by running ``export PATH=$PATH:~/.local/bin/`` before launching linuxcnc or any qtpyvcp commands.

     A more permanent solution is to copy the `.xsessionrc` file from the `qtpyvcp/scripts` directory into your home direcotry, then log out and log back in.
 This will add ``~/.local/bin/`` to your PATH each time xwindows starts.
+In the file manager select View > Show Hidden Files in order to see files that start with a dot like `.xsessionrc`.

 Testing the Install